Would you rather see the UK version?

-Add the sliced tomatoes and chopped chives to your broccoli and bacon bits.
+Halve, deseed and finely slice the tomatoes and chop the chives, reserving the flowers.
+Add to your broccoli and bacon bits.
 Dress it all really well, and check the seasoning.
 If it needs pimping up, add a splash more vinegar.
 If you’ve got any chive flowers, sprinkle those over the top and serve straight away.
 It’s beautiful on its own or served next to any grilled or roasted meat or fish.

 I also like to toss things like diced feta cheese or chopped fresh chilli through this salad.
 Different-coloured cherry tomatoes are really nice too.